 SECTION 23.
-Substitution may take place without the necessity of waiting for suspension of play by an official.
+Substitution during live-ball play may take place without the necessity of waiting for suspension of play by an official.
 Players may enter the field of play from the substitution area under the following conditions:

 - a.
 The player must be properly equipped. - b.
-He may not enter the substitution area until his substitution is imminent. - c.
+He may not enter the substitution area until his substitution is imminent.
+A player leaving the field that is within 10 yards and in front of the substitution area is considered imminent. - c.
 The player leaving the field of play must exit via the substitution area. - d.
 The substitute must wait until such player is off the field of play, and the substitute may not delay his entry onto the field. - A.R.
-98. During a regular substitution, or after a restart, A1 delays his entrance onto the field.
+93. During a regular substitution, or after a restart, A1 delays his entrance onto the field.
 The trailing official sees the delay.
 RULING: Play-on with an official's arm in the air unless A1 participates in the play, technical foul.
-This does not remove the responsibility of a team to adhere to the offside rule. - e.
+This does not remove the responsibility of a team to adhere to the offside rule.

+- e.
 The substitute must always yield his position in the substitution area to any player exiting the field. - f.
 Substitution may take place while play is suspended.